The Visitor Centre today is ... Tokyo DisneySea

 Mr. Masatomo Takahashi (then President of Oriental Land Company (OLC) approached Disney with the idea of a theme park in 1979.
 After much negotiation, Disney and the OLC reached an agreement to build the first Disney theme park outside of the United States, on land the OLC held next to its headquarters in Urayasu.

 Tokyo Disneyland opened on April 15, 1983.
 It was designed to blend Disney theming and characters with Japanese culture and sensibilities.
-The park consistently attracts a large number of visitors every year, including both local guests and international tourists.
-Its popularity has made it one of the most visited theme parks globally.
+The park draws millions of visitors annually, attracting both local guests and international travellers.
+Its enduring appeal has secured its place as one of the most visited theme parks in the world.

 OLC announced plans for a second theme park at a press conference held for the 5th anniversary of Tokyo Disneyland on April 15, 1988.
 The first plan was to make a version of Walt Disney World’s Disney-MGM Studios, but the project stalled.
 In 1992, the proposal was altered, to create a theme park based on the seven seas.
 In 1997 the Tokyo DisneySea concept was circulated to the media.